All medical procedures carry risks. For detailed risks, see our FAQs.

 Following surgery, swelling, bruising, and temporary discomfort are normal.

 Your practitioner will provide information about wound care, activity restrictions, and pain management.
-Regular review appointments are arranged to monitor healing and recovery progress.
+Regular review appointments are arranged to monitor healing and recovery.

 Frequently Asked Questions